 Read more about chaplains

-- In the 1860s, chaplains brought Thanksgiving inside the prisons, offering inmates special religious services and meals.
-Read more.
+- In the 1860s, chaplains brought Thanksgiving inside the prisons, offering special religious services and meals.
+Read the earlier story.

 - At CSP-Solano, chaplains facilitate the Asian and Pacific Islander Cultural Group.
 Watch the Inside CDCR video.